gitter-badger/covenance/README.md

     blueprints.execute(Point, {
       post_blueprint() {
         // fires after blueprints property validation in .execute()
-        // this is the prototype or function
+        // 'this' is the prototype or function
       }
     })

 Pre/post blueprint validation hooks fire before/after an `ok_blueprints` invocation.

-In the hook body, `this` is the prototype.
+In the hook body, `this` is the prototype and/or function.

     blueprints.execute(Point, {
       pre_ok_blueprints() {